Growing New Farmers Program

 At this time, we have decided to postpone the start of the 2019 Growing New Farmers Program, in order to take the necessary time to evaluate the program’s future and best chance at success.
 We will continue to provide our Good Farming initiative with a greater emphasis on educating consumers year-round and partnering with key organizations to provide valuable programming that will support the success of new and established farmers in our region.

-We will offer a 4-month Apprenticeship Program (Feb – June 2019) for individuals who have completed the Growing New Farmers Program or similar farm experience or training in sustainable agriculture, along with a series of public workshops aimed at assisting new and established farmers in the region.
+We will offer an ongoing Apprenticeship Program for individuals who have completed the Growing New Farmers Program or similar farm experience or training in sustainable agriculture, along with a series of public workshops aimed at assisting new and established farmers in the region.

 The Growing New Farmers Program provides introductory level classroom and hands-on training in sustainable agriculture, food literacy, and business development.
 Since the program launched in 2010, Lowcountry Local First has trained more than 190 new farmers and food systems leaders.
 Participants of the Growing New Farmers Program are encouraged to amplify their education through our optional apprenticeship program, which matches apprentices who seek to gain a deeper understanding of the daily operations of a working farm business with experienced mentor farmers.